andrewcharlesjones/multi-group-GP/README.md

 `pip install multigroupGP`

 ## Usage

+The multigroupGP package supports both standard GPs and multi-group GP.
+Crucially, the primary difference between multi- and single-group GPs is the choice of covariance function.
+We first show typical usage for standard GPs (since this is likely more familiar to users), and then show how to use the package in the multi-group setting.

+### Standard GP

 Given an `n x p` matrix `X` of explanatory variables and an `n`-vector `y` containing responses, a GP can be fit as follows: